 with the hooks below.
 Stand the machine on its left-hand side and

-and the segment lever is held fully upwards against wire 33.
-The
+- Check that the segment lever is held fully upwards against wire 33.

 - Temporarily install tie rod B and the eccentric adjusting spacers.